 Over two years, you will:

-In response to these challenges, the Future Leaders Program (FLP) was announced as part of the Australian Government’s ‘Our Plan for Quality Education’ released on 10 May 2019.
+In response to these challenges, the FLP was announced as part of the Australian Government’s ‘Our Plan for Quality Education’ released on 10 May 2019.
+It is delivered with the support of the Australian Government Department of Education.

 We look for well-rounded and passionate individuals who have the qualities to create change, inside the classroom and beyond.
 We are looking for your ability to demonstrate the following eight competencies, which are based on evidence of effectiveness in the classroom: (1) Leadership and achievement, (2) Commitment to our vision and mission, (3) Communication and influencing ability, (4) Problem solving, (5) Organisational and planning ability, (6) Resilience, (7) Humility, respect and empathy, (8) Learning and self-evaluation.

-To be eligible, you must be a K-12 teacher who:
+To be eligible, you must be a K-12 educator who:

 All applications are based on a case-by-case basis.
-If you are interested in the program, but are concerned about your eligibility, please get in touch so we can discuss your situation further.
-In 2022 we will be expanding to new jurisdictions, so if you are not from Western Australia, or working in a Catholic school in Queensland or New South Wales but think you would be eligible to apply otherwise, please reach out to us.
+If you are interested in the program but are concerned about your eligibility, please get in touch so we can discuss your situation further.
+We are looking to grow our impact, so if you are not based in one of our current program jurisdictions but think you would be eligible to apply otherwise, please email firstname.lastname@example.org or give us a call at +61 3 8640 4500!

 We’re committed to providing multiple channels for individuals to provide feedback in relation to individuals representing Teach For Australia and/or Teach For Australia’s operations, including the Leadership Development Program (delivered as part of the High Achieving Teachers Program with the support of the Australian Government Department of Education, Skills and Employment).